Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 ### Test case

-We tested the software to observe how the Point sampling tool copes with overlapping polygons, and secondly to check the performance on a rather large dataset.
+We tested the software to observe how the *Point Sampling Tool* copes with overlapping polygons, and secondly to check the performance on a rather large dataset.
 For this purpose we selected more or less randomly a rectangular area of 240 x 160 km in northern Germany and created two layers with point features and one with polygon features.

+The test data and a visualisation are available at <https://github.com/Research-Squirrel-Engineers/pointsamplingtool-testdata>.

 The first point layer (A) comprises 360 features spaced 10.000 m apart (fig. 1).
 These points were buffered with a radius of 22.000 m (polygon layer C) so that each point effectively lies in several overlapping circular buffers.
 To layer C a second value column was added for further testing.